-Role: Clinical Lead PhysiotherapistShifts: Monday to Friday (Shifts to be confirmed with candidate)Location: PrestonBenefits:Access to Care4Carers our support service to help support your mental health...
+Role: MSK PhysiotherapistShifts: Shifts to be discussed with successful candidateLocation: Glan ClwydBenefits:Access to Care4Carers our support service to help support your mental health and wellbeing...

 Shifts: Monday to Friday (08:30 to 16:30)